neelkamath/omni-chat-backend/docs/spec.md

     - [ ] Any file type
 - [ ] Forum chats.
 These are for threaded chats, like a team's communication channel.
 Every message which isn't a reply to another message becomes a thread, and people can reply to this thread so that relevant info can be easily searched in the future.
 There will only be one thread per top-level message (i.e., a reply to a reply will still be a reply to the top-level message as well) to prevent irrelevant replies.
 - [ ] E2E Encryption.
-- [ ] Search for chats (e.g., official Android chat, random groups individuals have created, Mario Kart chat).
+- [ ] Search for chats you're not in (e.g., official Android chat, random groups individuals have created, Mario Kart chat).
-- [ ] By default, group chats disallow anonymous users, and users without an account.
 - [ ] Every chat and message has a URL.
 - [ ] Allow search engines to index the chat.
-- [ ] Background noise cancellation for an audio or video call.
+- [ ] Background noise cancellation for an audio and video calls.
 - [ ] Marketplace for free and paid bots, themes, digital stickers, etc.
 - [ ] Use @username or @all for notifications.
 - [ ] Group audio calls.